zehata/zehata/README.md

 ## AI use disclaimer
 - I have used machine vision libraries including OpenCV and Mediapipe for my work.
-- I don't use any generative AI in my work --- neither LLMs nor image diffusion.
+- **I do not use any generative AI in my work** --- neither LLMs nor image diffusion.
 I am also not interested in any work involving these.